Equity and Engagement in Climate Response

 - Pierce County Sustainability 2030: Greenhouse Gas Reduction Plan (2021) — Applied equity-based guiding principles to review all suggested strategies and includes a section on education and outreach.

-- Spokane Sustainability Action Plan, Implementation and Monitoring (2021) — Includes an equity checklist to ensure that benefits can be shared across the community without creating any unintended negative consequences to any geographic area or group of people.
+- Spokane Sustainability Action Plan; Implementation and Monitoring (2021) — Includes an equity checklist to ensure benefits are shared across the community without creating any unintended negative consequences to any geographic area or group of people.

-- Tacoma Environmental Action Plan (2016) — Integrates outreach into each sustainability goal.
+- Tacoma Environmental Action Plan (2016) — Integrates outreach activities into each sustainability goal.

-- Thurston Climate Mitigation Plan, Section 2.4 (2020) — Defines climate equity and shows how the plan addresses multiple facets of equity.
+- Thurston Climate Mitigation Plan; Equity and Climate Action (2020) — Defines climate equity and shows how the plan addresses multiple facets of equity.
 It identifies strategies and actions related to housing, transportation, energy, and health.
-The county also developed a Public Engagement Toolkit for program volunteers.
+The county also developed a Public Engagement Toolkit (2019) for program volunteers.

-Our Climate Change topic page offers links to all of MRSC's resources related to climate change, including blogs and webinars, including the Equity and Inclusion in Climate Action Planning webinar and associated webinar materials.
+Our Climate Change webpage offers links to all of MRSC's resources related to climate change, including blogs and webinar focused on equity and inclusion.

 - Community Engagement Resources